ph4r05/php_aho_corasick/README.md

 ## PECL & Licensing
 The original project [MultiFast] is licensed under LGPLv3 so this PHP wrapper is also licensed under LGPLv3.
-Thanks to the author of the [MultiFast] who gave me a [permission] to license the code under PHP License 3.01 for the purpose of adding a extension to PECL repository.
+Thanks to the [author] of the [MultiFast], Kamiar Kanani, who gave me a [permission] to license the code under PHP License 3.01 for the purpose of adding this extension to PECL repository.

 At the moment the PECL approval is in the progress.
 Stay tuned.